May 28 – 30, 2026Irvine Barclay Theatre

 Friday, May 29 at 6:45pm

 Make it an arts night out!
-Explore the work in Curious Currents of Possibilities with the cast and choreographers Billy Smith and Eva Stone at a free pre-concert chat moderated by Jennifer Bassage Bonfil, The Wooden Floor’s Artistic Director.
+Explore the work in Grounded Orbits with the cast and choreographers Brit Falcon and Devin Oshiro at a free pre-concert chat moderated by Jennifer Bassage Bonfil, The Wooden Floor’s Artistic Director.

 Presented by: